LME Copper: Related derivatives

-The Chicago Mercantile Exchange (CME) and the Shanghai Futures Exchange (SHFE) also offer Copper futures contracts.
-Market studies have shown that all three markets are closely linked, and that LME traded copper contracts are the dominant source of price discovery for the other exchanges.
+The Chicago Mercantile Exchange (CME) and the Shanghai Futures Exchange (SHFE) also offer copper futures contracts.
+Market studies have shown that all three markets are closely linked and that LME-traded copper contracts are the dominant source of price discovery for the other exchanges.

-Financial market conventions and empirical studies have grouped copper futures contracts with other base metals futures contracts together as an asset class or a sub-asset class.
-The Base Metals grouping usually includes futures contracts on Aluminium (sometimes including Aluminium Alloy contracts), Copper, Lead, Nickel, Tin, and Zinc, and they are also sometimes called Industrial Metals, Non-ferrous Metals, and Non-precious Metals.
+Financial market conventions and empirical studies have grouped copper futures contracts with other base metals futures contracts as an asset class or a sub-asset class.
+The base metals grouping usually includes futures contracts on aluminium (sometimes including aluminium alloy contracts), copper, lead, nickel, tin, and zinc, and they are also sometimes called Industrial Metals, Non-ferrous Metals, and Non-precious Metals.
 All of the metals in this group have associated LME contracts available for trading.

 Sumitomo copper affair

-From 1986 to 1996, the head Copper trader of Sumitomo corporation, Yasuo Hamanaka, sought to manipulate the LME Copper market by secretly building a dominant market position in LME Copper spot and futures markets.
+From 1986 to 1996, the head copper trader of Sumitomo corporation, Yasuo Hamanaka, sought to manipulate the LME Copper market by secretly building a dominant market position in the LME Copper spot and futures markets.
 Through facetious purchasing and sale agreements, Hamanaka established the illusion of a large commercial Copper operation at Sumitomo, which allowed him to purchase large amounts of LME Copper futures contracts and warrants to corner the LME Copper market.
-By November 24, 1995, Hamanaka controlled 93% of all of outstanding LME copper warrants, which are claims on physical copper in the LME warehouse system.
-Hamanaka's Copper market position led world copper prices to rise rapidly, which led to physical copper leaving COMEX warehouses to LME warehouses, notably LME's Long Beach warehouse.
-The rapid movement of Copper prices and of physical Copper out of COMEX warehouses lead to investigations by the Commodity Futures Trading Commission (CFTC) and the Securities and Investments Board (SIB).
-Ultimately, Sumitomo cooperated with these investigations and dismissed Hamanaka, which lead Hamanaka to confess in 1996.
-Hamanaka's speculative position contributed to LME Contract prices to rise to $2800 per tonne in May 1996, and Sumitomo's subsequent unwinding of that position contributed to those same prices to plunge to $1785 per tonne, a two and a half year low, on June 25, 1996 almost two months later.
-The affair costed Sumitomo $2.6 billion USD in losses.
+By November 24, 1995, Hamanaka controlled 93% of all outstanding LME copper warrants, which are claims on physical copper in the LME warehouse system.
+Hamanaka's Copper market position led world copper prices to rise rapidly, which led to physical copper leaving COMEX warehouses for LME warehouses, notably LME's Long Beach warehouse.
+The rapid movement of copper prices and of physical copper out of COMEX warehouses led to investigations by the Commodity Futures Trading Commission (CFTC) and the Securities and Investments Board (SIB).
+Ultimately, Sumitomo cooperated with these investigations and dismissed Hamanaka, which led Hamanaka to confess in 1996.
+Hamanaka's speculative position contributed to LME Contract prices to rise to $2800 per tonne in May 1996, and Sumitomo's subsequent unwinding of that position contributed to those same prices to plunge to $1785 per tonne, a two-and-a-half-year low, on June 25, 1996, almost two months later.
+The affair cost Sumitomo US$2.6 billion in losses.

-In response to the affair, LME began to publish more meaningful open interest data, information on large warrant and trading positions, and daily LME warehouse stocks for all relevant LME contracts, including LME Copper contracts.
-The affair also led seventeen commodity market regulators from sixteen countries met at the Tokyo Commodity Futures Markets Regulators' Conference to discuss proposed regulatory oversight of the world's commodity futures markets in 1997.
-The market regulators endorsed futures markets best practices, standards of market surveillance, and intentions for regulatory information sharing among the endorsing countries.
+In response to the affair, LME began to publish more meaningful open interest data, information on large warrants and trading positions, and daily LME warehouse stocks for all relevant LME contracts, including LME Copper contracts.
+The affair also led seventeen commodity market regulators from sixteen countries to meet at the Tokyo Commodity Futures Markets Regulators' Conference to discuss proposed regulatory oversight of the world's commodity futures markets in 1997.
+The market regulators endorsed the best practices, standards of market surveillance, and intentions for regulatory information sharing among the endorsing countries.